 Children are very perceptive at a young age and there are many opportunities for them to learn about personal finance even before they begin school.
-For children between three and twelve, you will have to introduce them to essential personal finance terms and concepts.
+For children between ages three and twelve, you will have to introduce them to essential personal finance terms and concepts.

 You can begin by teaching them the difference between needs and wants.
 This can be done by using a story to explain what needs and wants are.
 The use of visual aids to accompany the story are encouraged because they appeal to various types of learners.
 Also use examples that they can relate to by using them as the subject of the story.

 Another cool tip is to introduce children to saving versus spending by using a piggy bank.
 Explain the differences between saving and spending and the benefits and consequences of each.
 This is also a good time to introduce them to savings goals.
 When I was younger, I had a piggy bank that I was determined to fill with coins